dgroomes/stackoverflow-look-back/README.md

   designed?
 Is there an idiomatic ES6 class way?
 Or this a quirk of classes?
 * One of the significant changes of Chrome's Manifest V3 over Manifest V2 is the [Action API unification](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-migration/#action-api-unification)
-* DONE Change the project name.
-Drop the "static" name and replace it with "extractor", or "viewer" or something like that.
-* DONE Defect.
-If you click the extension button more than once, it is problematic because it runs the content scripts every time, which mean multiple window listeners are added because of `content-script-messaging-proxy.js`.
-    * DONE When the popup is opened multiple times, the content scripts must skip the "load source" and "initialize RPC proxy" work.
-Use a flag on the `window` to keep track of the state.
-    * DONE There is some other issue where if you execute "Scrape votes" multiple times, it just grows.
-Some old objects stay around.
-So when you execute it a second time, it kicks off two scrapers.
-And when you execute a third time, it kicks off three!

 ## Reference